Sick Of It All, 14th June 2023, Hades, Copenhell Festival, Denmark

 (Photographers were banned from Mötley Crüe Copenhell show)

 So, there they are back doing that same thing they did on their farewell tour, but this time without Mars.
-They only play those old songs with a single song released after 1991.
-Pretty much what you’d expect form a Mötley Crüe cover band.
+They only play those old songs, with a single song released after 1991.
+Pretty much what you’d expect from a Mötley Crüe cover band.

 But with all the people who are showing up to their gigs, they must be doing something right.

-Sonically the band sounded good with bit rich sound with exception of Vince Neil whose vocals have never been this band’s biggest assets.
-And his voice has been weak for couple of decades now and not even backing vocals by band members and two female singers as well as backing tracks could hide that.
-At times it was simply dreadful to witness, but the band kept going without looking back, which is one of the things that made the show fairly enjoyable and perhaps a quality that made the band survive through so much in course of their career.
+Sonically the band sounded good with something of a rich sound with the exception of Vince Neil whose vocals have never been this band’s biggest assets.
+And his voice has been weak for a couple of decades now, and not even backing vocals by band members and two female singers as well as backing tracks could hide that.
+At times, it was simply dreadful to witness, but the band kept going without looking back, which is one of the things that made the show fairly enjoyable and perhaps a quality that made the band survive through so much in the course of their career.
 No looking back.
 Well except when they are picking songs for setlists.

 The medley of “Rock and Roll, Part 2 / Smokin’ in the Boys Room / Helter Skelter / Anarchy in the U.K. / Blitzkrieg Bop” additionally enforced that feeling of cover-band at some state fair.
 But there were also some good moments like towards the end when especially thanks to John 5 we were reminded of just how good of an album Dr. Feelgood is.
 That massive guitar sound and pumping big far groove were matched by good melodies and all together it worked well, despite all the other flaws.

-Despite all the drama, unexpected twist and turn in band’s career, mostly not connected to music itself the band pretty much does thing after the book – the marketing book perhaps.
+Despite all the drama, unexpected twist and turn in the band’s career, mostly not connected to music itself, the band pretty much does the thing after the book – the marketing book, perhaps.
 When Lee left the band to do his rap thing, of course he came back.
-When Neil left the band and was replaced by “better singer and musician”, but of course they took Neil back when they saw they were not going anywhere without him and Neils solo career couldn’t support his spending habits.
-They retired the band and signed a contract to support it but of course they came back.
-For better or mostly for worse this sort of return is very much a result of what Mötley Crüe have been through.
-There is so much sad about this reunion, but one thing is most definitely worthy of praise and that’s their ability to bounce back time and time again.
+When Neil left the band and was replaced by “a better singer and musician”, but of course they took Neil back when they saw they were not going anywhere without him and Neils solo career couldn’t support his spending habits.
+They retired the band and signed a contract to support it, but of course they came back.
+For better or mostly for worse, this sort of return is very much a result of what Mötley Crüe have been through.
+There is so much sad about this reunion, but one thing is most definitely worthy of praise, and that’s their ability to bounce back time and time again.

 SETLIST: